cni-genie/CNI-Genie/README.md

 CNI-Genie enables orchestrators (kubernetes, mesos) for seamless connectivity to choice of CNI plugins (calico, canal, romana, weave) configured on a Node.
+Without CNI-Genie, kubelet is bound to a signle CNI plugin passed to kubelet on start.
+CNI-Genie allows for multiple CNI plugins being available to kubelet simultaneously.

 [![Build Status](https://travis-ci.org/Huawei-PaaS/CNI-Genie.svg)](https://travis-ci.org/Huawei-PaaS/CNI-Genie)